JesseRoss001/Community-Center/README.md

 # Project Name: Community Center Booking System
+#Problem Statement  : Local community centers are not imformative about what events are being held and a booking system for them does not exist that is avialable to the public.
+#Purpose : Provides a platform for community venue to increase public engagement and public awareness of ongoing events.
+To allow instructors to host events and provide a venue for education, businesses and individuals .
+#Target Audience  : Government officials , members of the public and instructors
 ## Overview
 This project is a web application for managing bookings at a community center.
 It provides interfaces for different user personas including general users , instructors  and government officials to interact with the system based on their roles.

+#MVP Features: User registration + login , task entry editing , deleting , submitting for instructors and officials .
+General Users can view events and the schedule .
+General users can save events to their schedule .

+#Iteration 1 and 2 : Category filtering , images uploaded to gallery , downloading resources , payment system.
+Liking and commenting on events .

 ## Personas